 - Harvey served in the Navy during the Korean war and was also a diving instructor.
 Every day he wore his special double dolphin Navy brass buckle.

 - Alan Turing’s greatest codebreaking feat was cracking the Naval Enigma.
-It was complicated by eventually requiring 4 out of a possible 8 rotors and could only be fully cracked with the possession of special bigram tables, sets of random figures that could not be independently deduced.
+It was complicated by eventually requiring 4 out of a possible 8 rotors and could only be fully cracked with the possession of special bigram tables, sets of random letters that were added to the encode message indicators.

 - Alan loved sailing and traveled by boat several times to the US.